Zenika/sensei/README.md

 - `sh ../path/to/sensei/run.sh`
 - Navigate to `localhost:8080`
 - Enjoy the great looking slides 🎉
+- To generate a PDF, run `sh ../path/to/sensei/pdf.sh` while `run.sh` is still running

 ## Tip: using a shell alias